 Transferring your own collagen from one part of your body to another is a more permanent method of filling crevices and depressions in your face.
-It is a technique used by Dr. McCollough for more than 22 years, prior to his relocating his practice from Birmingham to Gulf Shores, AL.
+It is a technique used by Dr. McCollough for more than 24 years, beginning prior to his relocating his practice from Birmingham to Gulf Shores, AL.

 With his technique, small strips of your own collagen are taken from behind your ear and artfully inserted into unwanted creases and crevices in your face or lips.
 Since these are your own tissues, they are more reliable than tissues taken from cadavers or synthetically-manufactured products.
-In that regard your own collagen produces a natural, youthful appearing, and feeling fullness (See Chapter 3, page 102).
+In that regard your own collagen produces a natural, youthful appearance, and feeling fullness (See Chapter 7, page 137-138).